HighOutputVentures/experiments/015/README.md

 At the end of this experiment, we should be able to
 - Phase 1:
+  - Explore Tools within the Spline Editor
     - create a small library/collections of tutorials on how to use spline tool
+  - To recreate the Hero section background with 3D model, in HOV context

 ## Abstract